mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 The learning rate $\alpha$ and reward $R(x, a)$ are multiplied together to yield a scalar number.
 As you may recall, $R(x, a) > 0$ if $a$ was a good action to take while in state $x$.
 Otherwise, $R(x, a) \leq 0$.

 As a consequence, this scaling may cause the direction of the gradient flip, depending on the sign of $R(x, a)$.
-This means when $R(x, a) < 0$ we will move the policy's parameters in a direction which decreases the likelihood of $a$ occuring in state $x$.
+This means when $R(x, a) < 0$ we will move the policy's parameters in a direction which decreases the likelihood of $a$ occurring in state $x$.

-Conversely, when $R(x, a) > 0$ we will move the policy's parameters in a direction which increases the likelihood of $a$ occuring while in state $x$.
+Conversely, when $R(x, a) > 0$ we will move the policy's parameters in a direction which increases the likelihood of $a$ occurring while in state $x$.

 <!-- Where